The Mambo Kings: Plot

 In the early 1950s, Cuban brothers and musicians Cesar and Nestor Castillo flee from Havana, Cuba after getting into a violent dispute with the mobster owners of a club where they performed.
 Eventually ending up in New York City, the brothers work at menial jobs while attempting to revive their musical careers.
 At a nightclub where Cesar briefly crashes the act of mambo star Tito Puente, they make new friends and connections, as well as meeting cigarette girl Lanna Lake, who falls quickly into a love affair with Cesar.

-Nestor, in the meantime, remains oblivious to other women while continually composing his ode to his lost Cuban love, Maria.
-He writes version after version of the same ballad, "Beautiful Maria of My Soul", until by chance one day he encounters Delores, a shy but attentive young woman who wishes to become a schoolteacher.
+Nestor, in the meantime, remains oblivious to other women while continually composing his ode to his lost Cuban love, Maria Rivera.
+He writes version after version of the same ballad, "Beautiful Maria of My Soul", until by chance one day he encounters Delores Fuentes, a shy but attentive young woman who wishes to become a schoolteacher.
 When she becomes pregnant, they decide to get married.

 Fate intervenes one night at a club, where the Castillo brothers have a part-time job.
 Nestor's love ballad captures the interest of one of the customers, who turns out to be the Cuban bandleader and American television star Desi Arnaz.
 After a pleasant evening in Nestor and Delores's home, Arnaz invites the struggling Castillos to sing and act on an episode of his sitcom series, I Love Lucy.

 Fame does not last, however.
 Nestor is not as ambitious as his brother and desires nothing more than to own his own small club.
 He is in love with Delores, but lacks the passion he felt for his beloved Maria back home.
 Cesar suppresses his true feelings, believing that a woman like Delores would actually be perfect for him.
-He reveals to Nestor that Maria left him for a Cuban mobster in exchange for cancelling a contract hit against Nestor.
+He reveals to Nestor that Maria left him for a Cuban mobster Luis Fajardo in exchange for cancelling a contract hit against Nestor.
 One snowy night, the Castillo brothers' car veers off the road and into a tree.
 Cesar, in the back seat of the vehicle, is barely hurt, but Nestor, who was driving the vehicle, is killed.
 To honor his brother's memory, a devastated Cesar opens his own small club.
 Delores pays him a visit and asks him to sing "Beautiful Maria of My Soul".